Kalan-Lab/zol/README.md

 Please also cite:

 * MUSCLE5 for performing multiple sequence alignments and PAL2NAL for converting to codon alignments.
+* clinker and treemmer for visualization
 * DIAMOND for alignments in determining homolog groups and FastTree2 for subsequent phylogeny construction.
 * HyPhy and FASTME for selection analyses.
 * STAG for consensus tree construction used in gene tree congruence statistic (and in the near future visualizations).
 * antiSMASH, GECCO, DeepBGC, VIBRANT, or ICEfinder if you used to identify a BGC, phage, or ICEs.
 * PFAM, KEGG, NCBI's PGAP, MIBIG, VOG, VFDB, CARD, and ISFinder databases used for annotation.
-* lsaBGC, BiG-SCAPE/CORASON or BiG-SLICE studies if you used them to identify homologous BGCs.
+* lsaBGC, BiG-SCAPE/CORASON, cblaster, or BiG-SLICE studies if you used them to identify homologous BGCs.

 ## License: